Bill Introducing Satellite West Virginia Casinos Passes Senate

 Benefits of mini-casinos in West Virginia

-Should approval go through for satellite casinos, the companies will also have the ability to set up VLTs and other licensed gambling products that will increase revenue.
+If approval is granted for satellite casinos, the companies will also be permitted to establish VLTs and other licensed gambling products, which will contribute to an increase in revenue.